Click to share!

 effortless soft waves styling

-Want a hairstyle that feels effortless yet polished?
-Soft waves work on virtually any cut, and they’re especially flattering if you’re over 50.
-They add dimension and movement while softening your face naturally.
+Soft waves feel effortless yet polished.
+They work on virtually any cut and are especially flattering if you’re over fifty.
+Waves add dimension and movement while softening your face naturally.

 This technique adapts beautifully to fine, thick, or textured hair.
-If frizz is your enemy, try a smoothing cream like Olaplex No. 6 Leave-In to define those waves and keep them looking fresh.
+If frizz is your enemy, try a smoothing cream like Olaplex No. 6 Leave-In to define those waves and keep them looking fresh all day.

 The Tousled Beach Wave: Low-Maintenance Movement